Travelling to Siquijor and wondering where to stay in Siquijor Island?

 2km from Siquijor port, Blue Wave Inn is another on-the-beach peaceful accommodation option.

-24 basic rooms are built across two floors, surrounding an outstanding infinity pool that is slightly raised from the adjacent beach, thus providing fabulous views poolside out across the beach and Bohol Sea – definitely the standout feature of this inn.
+It offers basic rooms built across two floors, surrounding an outstanding infinity pool that is slightly raised from the adjacent beach, thus providing fabulous views – definitely its standout feature.

-Ideal for families as rooms are simple and clean, this is often a cheap place to stay in Siquijor.
-Select from Standard Fan, Standard Air Conditioning, Deluxe Room or Double Bed Room with sea view that are all good for a maximum of 2 adults with 2 kids (and under 8 stay for free) – however, this is a bit of a squeeze!
+Ideal for families, rooms are simple and clean but dated – this is often a cheap place to stay in Siquijor.
+Select from Standard Fan, Standard air-conditioning, Deluxe Room or Double Bed Room with sea view.
+They could suit families but at a bit of a squeeze!

-On the positive side, all bookings come with 2 complimentary breakfasts.
+On the positive side, all bookings come with complimentary breakfasts.
 There’s a simple restaurant and bar, both designed in keeping with the resorts ‘local’ style, and food is a mixture of local and international dishes.
+You’ll also enjoy free WiFi in public areas (but it is slow), and free off-site parking.

 A little remote, it costs around 250peso for a ride into San Juan or Siquijor Town, but the view from the pool makes it all worthwhile!